Linguistics Certificate Courses

 - Successful children who are able to learn in both the home language and the national/regional language(s).

 Costs: The certificate course fee is US$300.
-Participants will pay their own travel, lodging (approximately US$200 for one month) and food (average US$10 per day).
+Participants will pay their own travel, lodging (approximately US$250 for shared room and US$350 for single room for one month) and food (average US$10 per day).

 Please contact email@example.com to register or to ask further questions about the course.